duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 * use *db/seed.rb* to add some working data (users, products) that should not go to production. add data to migration file if something needs to be in db (select box, customer plans)
-* when you restora database `rake db:migrate:status` does not know that any migration was perfomed.
-You can manually perform specific migration `rake db:migrate:up VERSION=20161114162031`
+* when you restore database you can see that list of performed migrations `rake db:migrate:status` does not show that any migration was perfomed.
+You can manually perform specific migration `rake db:migrate:up VERSION=20161114162031`.
+* you can use `rake db:migrate:redo STEP=2` to redo last two migrations, or you can run all migratio to certain point with `rake db:migrate VERSION=20161114162031` (note that `:up` `:down` only run one migration)
 * `rake db:migrate` will also invoke `db:schema:dump` task
   [link](http://edgeguides.rubyonrails.org/active_record_migrations.html#running-migrations)